nathanlesage/ic2s2-2025/MANUAL.md

 ### `.vscode`

 You can also ignore this (hidden) folder.
 It contains some settings so that working with the files in VS Code is easier.
+If you use a different code editor, this won't be helpful to you.

 ### `assets`